Chocolate Peanut Butter Chia Pudding

 Laura

-Chocolate peanut butter chia pudding is a healthy dessert, breakfast or snack.
+Chocolate peanut butter chia pudding is a nutritious dessert, breakfast or snack.
 It's made with 7 healthy ingredients in 5 minutes and it tastes like a peanut butter cup!

 5 from 3 votes